-Anti-bullying strategies employed by our school include regular Student Well-Being surveys, Berry Street Education Model practices, Restorative Practice, Support Plans and feedback contributed by teachers and assistants.
+Anti-bullying strategies employed by our school include student well-being surveys, our Ready to Learn practices, support plans and feedback contributed by teachers and teacher assistants.

 Duty teachers keep a record of playground behaviour and report back to the leadership team on issues that arise.
-The Reading Garden and the Friendship Chair contribute to an anti-bullying climate.